HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 * Optimised Architecture + Dropout + Image Augmentation: **95%**
 * Transfer Learning Using VGG16: **98%**

-Tuning the network's architecture with Keras-Tuner gave us a great boost, but was also very time intensive.
-However, if this time investment results in improved accuracy then it is time well spent.
+Tuning the network's architecture with Keras Tuner gave us a great boost but was also very time intensive.
+However, if this time investment results in improved accuracy, then it is time well spent.

 The use of Transfer Learning with the VGG16 architecture was also a great success.
 In only 10 epochs, we were able to beat the performance of our smaller, custom networks which were training over 50 epochs.
-From a business point of view we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.
+From a business point of view, we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.

 <br>
 <br>